 5 Medicare hospice IRC 42 CFR §418.302 Medicare-certified hospices Caregivers of hospice-enrolled patients (5 days inpatient)

-6 VA respite under §17.111 38 CFR §17.111 VA Medical Centers (FL) Any enrolled veteran (PCAFC NOT required)
+6 VA respite under §17.111 38 CFR §17.111 VA Medical Centers (FL) Any enrolled veteran (PCAFC not required)

-7 PCAFC stipend + dedicated respite 38 USC §1720G; 38 CFR Part 71 VA Caregiver Support Eligible post-1975 veterans' Primary Family Caregivers
+7 PCAFC stipend + dedicated respite 38 USC §1720G; 38 CFR Part 71 VA Caregiver Support Eligible veterans' Primary Family Caregivers

 8 SMMC LTC waiver respite 42 CFR §441.300 et seq.; R. 59G-4.192 F.A.C.
-SMMC LTC plans Medicaid LTC waiver enrollees (NOT waitlisted applicants)
+SMMC LTC plans Medicaid LTC waiver enrollees (not waitlisted applicants)

 9 §429.918 specialized adult day §429.918 F.S.; Rule 59A-16 F.A.C.
 AHCA-licensed centers Dementia caregivers, pairs with rails 1, 2, 4, 6, 8

-Rail 1: NFCSP / OAA Title III-E, The Federal Default
+Rail 1: NFCSP / OAA Title III-E, the Federal Default

 What NFCSP Covers